pluma/sixportify/README.md

 export var [qux] = arr;
 ```

-# License
+# Unlicense

-This library has been released into the Public Domain and is distributed under [CC0](http://creativecommons.org/publicdomain/zero/1.0/).
+This is free and unencumbered public domain software.
+For more information, see http://unlicense.org/ or the accompanying [UNLICENSE](https://github.com/pluma/sixportify/blob/master/UNLICENSE) file.